-All materials must be received by the Department of Creative Writing and Literary Arts by January 15 for earliest consideration for admission into the program.
+All materials must be received by January 15 for earliest consideration for admission into the program.
 Summer admission only.

-Admission will depend upon the evaluation of the entire application packet, with emphasis placed on the manuscript sample.
+Admission will depend upon the evaluation of the entire application packet, with emphasis placed on the creative work.

 - Satisfy the General University Requirements for Graduate Degrees.

 |Complete 15 credits in the student’s chosen genre from the following:||15|

 |Graduate Writer's Workshop: Poetry|

 |Complete a minimum of 15 credits:||15|

 |Complete 5 credits of:||5|

 |Complete 10 additional course credits (CWLA A690 or CWLA A699) to produce a book-length creative work, annotated bibliography, and thesis essay.:||10|